vnegi10/CryptoDashApp.jl/README.md

 ## How to use?

+** This package is currently not compatible with Julia 1.8 due to issues with its dependencies.**

 This package is available via the General registry.
 Add it to your working Julia environment by doing the following in the REPL:
 * Press ']' to enter Pkg prompt